-Keywords: Propolis, broiler chickens, gastrointestinal parasites, faecal egg count, nematodes, coccidia, poultry health.
+Keywords: Broiler Chickens, Coccidia, Faecal egg count, Gastrointestinal Parasites, Nematodes, Propolis.

 1. INTRODUCTION

 Broiler chicken production plays a vital role in supplying affordable animal protein to the growing human population.
 Broiler meat is widely preferred due to its relatively low cost, palatable flavour, tender texture, and easy availability in markets (Umam et al., 2014; Pratama et al., 2015).
 The demand for poultry meat continues to increase annually as population growth drives the need for high-quality animal protein.
 However, commercial broiler production faces several constraints, including rising feed costs and disease challenges, which negatively affect productivity and profitability (Oleforuh-Okoleh et al., 2015).
 Among these challenges, gastrointestinal parasitism remains one of the major limiting factors in poultry development.
-Gastrointestinal parasites such as nematodes, cestodes, and protozoa including Eimeria species commonly infect broiler chickens, leading to poor nutrient utilization, reduced feed conversion efficiency, weight loss, and mortality, particularly in young birds (Hunduma et al., 2010; Puttalakshmamma, 2008).
+Gastrointestinal parasites such as nematodes, cestodes, and protozoa, including Eimeria species, commonly infect broiler chickens, leading to poor nutrient utilization, reduced feed conversion efficiency, weight loss, and mortality, particularly in young birds (Hunduma et al., 2010; Puttalakshmamma, 2008).
 These infections also predispose birds to secondary diseases by weakening the immune system, thereby causing significant economic losses to poultry producers (Gary and Richard, 2012; Katoch et al., 2012).
 Parasitic organisms may colonize chicks as early as the hatching stage through contamination from the hen’s oviduct or the surrounding environment (Gantois et al., 2009; Roto et al., 2016).
 Furthermore, environmental conditions such as high humidity, rainfall, and warm temperatures favour the development and spread of gastrointestinal parasites, increasing infection rates in broiler flocks (Aga et al., 2013; Yakhchali and Zarei, 2008).
 For many years, antibiotics have been incorporated into poultry diets as growth promoters and for disease control.
 However, the continuous use of antibiotics has raised concerns regarding antimicrobial resistance and the presence of drug residues in poultry products, which may pose risks to human health (Goodarzi et al., 2014; Hascik et al., 2016).
 These concerns have led to restrictions on antibiotic use in several countries and increased interest in natural alternatives such as plant-derived feed additives (Ashour et al., 2014; Saeed et al., 2015).
 Among these alternatives, propolis has gained considerable attention due to its biological and pharmacological properties.

 Propolis is a resinous substance collected by honeybees (Apis mellifera L.) from plant exudates and mixed with wax and salivary enzymes (Aygun et al., 2012).
-It contains numerous bioactive compounds including flavonoids, phenolic acids, terpenoids, vitamins, minerals, amino acids, and enzymes that contribute to its antimicrobial, antioxidant, anti-inflammatory, and immunostimulatory properties (Trusheva et al., 2006; Gardana et al., 2007; Eyng et al., 2013).
+It contains numerous bioactive compounds, including flavonoids, phenolic acids, terpenoids, vitamins, minerals, amino acids, and enzymes that contribute to its antimicrobial, antioxidant, anti-inflammatory, and immunostimulatory properties (Trusheva et al., 2006; Gardana et al., 2007; Eyng et al., 2013).
 Previous studies have reported that propolis supplementation in poultry diets may improve gut health, enhance beneficial intestinal microflora, and reduce harmful pathogens, thereby supporting growth performance and disease resistance (Mathivanan et al., 2013; Babaei et al., 2016).
 Additionally, propolis has been suggested as a natural substitute for antibiotic growth promoters due to its antimicrobial and antiparasitic effects (Krocko et al., 2012; Temizer et al., 2017).
 Despite the increasing interest in natural feed additives, there is limited information regarding the optimal inclusion levels of propolis and its effectiveness in controlling gastrointestinal parasites in broiler chickens.
-Therefore, this study was conducted to evaluate the effects of different levels of propolis on growth performance, carcass characteristics, and the control of gastrointestinal parasites in broiler chickens.
-The findings of this research will contribute to identifying a safe and effective natural alternative to antibiotics, thereby improving poultry productivity, reducing health risks associated with antibiotic residues, and enhancing the sustainability of broiler production systems.
+Therefore, they aimed to evaluate the effects of different levels of propolis on growth performance, carcass characteristics, and the control of gastrointestinal parasites in broiler chickens.

 2. material and methods